 - 15. Students who do not have the required grade point averages at the time they apply to student teach but have a strong likelihood of achieving such upon completion of their current course work, may appeal to the Teacher Education Committee via the student teaching appeal contract.

 Adopted 4-16-96 - 16.
 Students using a bachelor's degree to meet the Praxis Core requirement must complete the following tasks before they can begin their student teaching experience: - A. Fulfill all requirements for admission to the Teacher Education Program; - B. Complete the admission to Teacher Education packet and have application forms, including recommendations, signed and on file in the Education Office; - C. Interview with the Screening Committee; - D. Attend the pre-student teaching meeting and submit the professional trimester application forms by the indicated deadline; and - E. Attend the student teaching orientation meeting.

+17. Beginning fall, 1997, students must fulfill the foreign language competency requirement for admission to Student Teaching.

-Adopted 6-18-96
+Adopted 3-25-97; Changed 11-17-98

-- Beginning fall, 1997, students must fulfill the foreign language competency requirement for admission to Student Teaching.
-Adopted 3-25-97; Changed 11-17-98 - Beginning in the fall of 1999, the foreign language competency, if applicable, must be satisfied prior to graduation/certification.
-NOTE: This policy supersedes the earlier policy adopted 3-25-97.
-Adopted 11-17-98 - Candidates admitted to Teacher Education after September 1, 2000 must have a grade of "C" or better in all professional education courses in order to be recommended for certification.
+18. Beginning in the fall of 1999, the foreign language competency, if applicable, must be satisfied prior to graduation/certification.

+- 19. Candidates admitted to Teacher Education after September 1, 2000 must have a grade of "C" or better in all professional education courses in order to be recommended for certification.

 Adopted 3-21-00 - 20.
 Conversational language courses can be used to satisfy the foreign language competency requirement.
-Adopted 4-18-00 - In the specialty area, methods or content classes specifically designed for the Elementary Program, (candidates) must maintain a "C" or better grade.
+Adopted 4-18-00 - 21.
+In the specialty area, methods or content classes specifically designed for the Elementary Program, (candidates) must maintain a "C" or better grade.
 (NOTE: Applicable to candidates admitted to Teacher Education after Jan.
+1, 2001)

-1, 2001) Adopted 10-17-00 - Students seeking admission to Teacher Education are required to pass the PRAXIS CORE or have a 3.0 grade point average in a minimum of 20 hours of liberal arts classes or have a bachelor's degree or pass the OGET.
-NOTE: This policy supersedes the earlier policy adopted 1-26-96.
+Adopted 10-17-00 - 22.
+Students seeking admission to Teacher Education are required to pass the PRAXIS CORE or have a 3.0 grade point average in a minimum of 20 hours of liberal arts classes or have a bachelor's degree or pass the OGET.